Woodleighcare Visiting Guidance (August 2021 Edition 19)

 Visiting outside the home

-We are now able to offer periods of time out in our “bubbles”.
+We are now able to offer periods of time out in our “bubbles” or “pods”.
 These are internal rooms (so are warmer than outside) but have separate external access for visitors.
 This means that visitors do not need to enter the main part of the home.
 There is also a physical barrier in the room to prevent the spread of the virus.

-However, in order to ensure the safety of yourself, our residents and staff the following, common-sense, rules will apply:
+However, to ensure the safety of yourself, our residents and staff the following, common-sense, rules will apply:

 Please do the following: